MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### Audio frame durations

 The Bluetooth LE Audio profiles allow implementations to support audio streaming with audio frame durations of either 7.5 milliseconds or 10 milliseconds.
-Windows requires the codecs provided by IHVs to support both frame durations for the formats previously defined to ensure interoperability with Bluetooth LE Audio accessory devices and quality coexistence with other Bluetooth LE devices connected to the system.
+Windows requires the codecs provided by IHVs to support both frame durations to ensure interoperability with Bluetooth LE Audio accessory devices and quality coexistence with other Bluetooth LE devices connected to the system.

 #### Signal processing mode definitions